 The Point Sublime Road (also marked as W-1 on some maps) provides access to the Widforss Trail.
 Vehicles longer than 22 feet are prohibited from driving this road.

 NPS.
 GENERAL DELIVERY North Rim AZ 86052

 Learn more about gear rental options for your trip

 North Rim Campground is 210 driving miles (4.5 hours) north of Mather Campground on the South Rim.

-This facility is located at the end of State Highway 67, about 41 miles south of Jacob Lake, Arizona, 87 miles south of Kanab, Utah and 120 miles southwest of Page, Arizona.
+This facility is located at the end of State Highway 67, about 41 miles (66 km) south of Jacob Lake, AZ, 87 miles (140 km) south of Kanab, UT, and 120 miles (193 km) southwest of Page, AZ.
 Highway 67 is the only road into and out of the North Rim.
 There is no access by road across the canyon from the North Rim to the South Rim.

 From State Highway 89A, take Highway 67 south for 30 miles (48 km) to the Grand Canyon North Rim Entrance Station.
 The North Rim Campground is located about 11.5 miles (18.5 km) further.
 The campground is the second right after the North Kaibab Trailhead parking area (past the turn for the Administration and Backcountry office) and down the road beyond the Sinclair gas station.